GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 Multiple File Upload
 ```

-The form must now allow the user to select and upload multiple files.
+The form will now allow the user to select and upload multiple files.

 ---

-## Step 3: Update the `create-claim` Human Task
+### Step 3: Update the `create-claim` Human Task

-Return to the process model and select the existing `create-claim` Human Task.
+1. Return to the process model and select the existing `create-claim` Human Task.

-Update the task's file-related input and output mappings to use:
+2. Update the task's file-related input and output mappings to use:

 `var_attachedFile`